 - be accessible to all people and communities.

 The Public Protector has additional legislative powers contained in about 16 statutes.
 It must resolve disputes or grievances involving the State through mediation, consultation, negotiation and any other remedies.
-It also has a mandate to enforce executive ethics, the Promotion of Action to Information Act (Paia), 2000 (Act 2 of 2000) [PDF]; the Protected Disclosures Act, 2000 (Act 26 of 2000) [PDF]; and the Prevention and Combating of Corrupt Activities Act, 2004 (Act 12 of 2004) [PDF].
+It also has a mandate to enforce executive ethics, the Paia Act of 2000, the Protected Disclosures Act of 2000 and the Prevention and Combating of Corrupt Activities Act, 2004 (Act 12 of 2004).

 The only matters excluded from the mandate of the Public Protector are court decisions, judicial functions and matters outside the public sector.